Outbreak-Research/Documentation/docs/game data/items.md

 - Offset 10: menu actions

 When an item is selected in inventory value of this byte changes.
-The value indicates possibilites of interaction with the item.
+The value indicates possibilities of interaction with the item.

 | Value | Items                               | Use | Combine | Equip | Reload | Present | Put | Formulation |
 |-------| ---------------                     | --- | ------- | ----- | ------ | ------- | --- | ----------- |